Prag8855/aab/content/glossary/Zusatzblatt (residence permit).md

 ---

 When you get your [residence permit](/glossary/Aufenthaltstitel), you also get a sheet with more information.
 This sheet is the *Zusatzblatt*.
 It looks like this: [front](/images/aufenthaltstitel-zusatzblat-front-web.png), [back](/images/aufenthaltstitel-zusatzblat-back-web.png).

+The *Zusatzblatt* tells you if you can work, what kind of work you can do, and if you can be self-employed.